synnaxlabs/synnax/client/ts/api/client.api.md

     value: Frame;
 }

+// Warning: (ae-missing-release-tag) "IteratorConfig" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 interface IteratorConfig {
-    chunkSize?: number;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@synnaxlabs/client" does not have an export "AUTO_SPAN" chunkSize?: number;
 }

+// Warning: (ae-missing-release-tag) "Key" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Key = number;

+// Warning: (ae-missing-release-tag) "Key" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Key_3 = z.infer<typeof keyZ_2>;

+// Warning: (ae-missing-release-tag) "Key" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Key_4 = z.infer<typeof keyZ_4>;

+// Warning: (ae-missing-release-tag) "Key" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Key_7 = z.infer<typeof keyZ_7>;

+// Warning: (ae-missing-release-tag) "KeyOrName" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type KeyOrName = Key | Name;

+// Warning: (ae-missing-release-tag) "Keys" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Keys = number[];

+// Warning: (ae-missing-release-tag) "Keys" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Keys_3 = Key_3[];

+// Warning: (ae-missing-release-tag) "KeysOrNames" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type KeysOrNames = Keys | Names;

+// Warning: (ae-missing-release-tag) "keyZ" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const keyZ_2: z.ZodString;

+// Warning: (ae-missing-release-tag) "keyZ" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const keyZ_3: z.ZodNumber;

+// Warning: (ae-missing-release-tag) "keyZ" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const keyZ_4: z.ZodString;

+// Warning: (ae-missing-release-tag) "keyZ" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const keyZ_7: z.ZodString;

+// Warning: (ae-missing-release-tag) "Label" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Label = z.infer<typeof labelZ>;